dburyak/sb-microservices-jwt-example/README.md

   For mongo, you can use `mongodb compass` GUI tool, or `mongosh` for CLI.
   For redis, you can use `redis-cli` for terminal or `redisinsight` for GUI.

-### Initial setup
+## Initial setup

+Tests always create all the data from scratch - tenants, users, etc. In order to do so, tests use SA user (that's the only standard built-in user that can create new tenants).
+Hence, to run tests, you need to reset password for SA and export it as an environment variable `JWT_EXAMPLE_SA_PASSWORD` for the test process.

 All the initial data is set up either by the functional tests or by data migration code **automatically**.
+Tests always create all the data from scratch - tenants, users, etc. In order to do so, tests use SA user (that's the only standard built-in user that can create new tenants).
+Hence, to run tests, you need to reset password for SA and export it as an environment variable `JWT_EXAMPLE_SA_PASSWORD` for the test process.
-The only setup step required is to reset the password for the super-admin (SA) user.
-This is done by running the `scripts/sa-reset-password.py` script, which makes API calls to reset the password by the way.
+This can be done by running the `scripts/sa-reset-password.py` script, which makes API calls to reset the password by the way.
 It's a legit scenario, not a backdoor, so feel free to examine it too.

 Remember the SA password you set.
 Functional tests require `JWT_EXAMPLE_SA_PASSWORD` environment variable to be set with the SA password.